etobicoke/mokolo/README.md

-Documentation coming very very soon.
+Documentation coming in 2 days.